zenorogue/newconformist/README.md

 how to map to this shape.

 The computational aspect of the Riemann's mapping theorem is a well studied problem (see the references in the Wikipedia article above); the algorithm used by newconformist is independent of this research, though.
-We have not compared it to the known algorithm.
+We have not compared it to the known algorithms.
 The inspiration for this project comes from the recent rectangular conformal mappings by @ChristopherKing42 (but we do not know what algorithm he has been using).

 Newconformist can also conformally map an annulus to a subset which is homeomorphic to it.
-(We have not tried to prove a version of
+(We have not tried to actually prove a version of
 Riemann's mapping theorem for annuli, but since newconformist works, we suppose it is true.)

 # Algorithm